Fun, Easy, Great for Beginers

 Drought: The drought is a huge plus.
 If it's at all wet, it becomes a swamp.
 Not as bad as Moffit but it's gets very gumbo like.

 Wind: It's almost always windy so it helps keep it cool-ish but not to the point where your throws are getting tossed about.
 Good practice.

 Cons: Course wraps around and crosses a sometimes busy pedestrian path.
 4/5 can have congestion between the paths and picnic people.
 9 will punish you if you seriously hook your drive.
 The street and a fetid gulley await you to the right.

 10 holes: it's a short course that you can blow through quickly if you're experienced.

 Maintenance: It's an afterthought of a course.
 No tee boxes, just posts with the hole number and usually someone having penciled or Sharpied in the distance.
 The city can't decide what the permanent layout should be, or if there should be one it seems.

-Other Thoughts: 10 is fun.
+Other Thoughts: EDIT: 10 was fun, but like most things here, it got wiped off the map.
 I love a tiny over the pathway shot with trees, a nasty drop off, and water to the left and trees and benches to the right and over.
 You have to think.

 My group makes it into an 18 by playing to 10 and then throwing from basket to basket back.
 A fun wide open course.